 Related Blog: How To Create an Adventure Mindset

-7. Make It Active
+8. Make It Active

 By centering your travel around activities, you will keep your kids engaged and help them burn off the endless energy they seem to have, you will help your family be healthier, and the activities will add more fun to your life.

-8. Eat Healthy
+10. Eat Healthy

-It’s easy to go on a road trip and just stop at every restaurant along the way, but finding a way to cook wholesome foods while traveling will not only help you feel better, it will save you a lot of money, and prevent brain fog.
+It’s easy to go on a road trip and just stop at every restaurant along the way, but finding a way to cook wholesome foods and also having healthy snacks on hand while on a road trip will not only help everyone feel better, it will save you a lot of money and keep everyone’s blood sugar managed.

-10. Pace Yourself
+12. Pace Yourself